samahkhan7/LightandSoundMemoryGame/README.md

 I am curious about how interactions between multiple pages on a website works.
 In this pre-work, to style the various items such as buttons, we had to use the click event for the buttons to change colors when pressed.
 This makes me wonder if every button on a website has code to dictate what it does.
 For the pages that take a user from one page to the other, are there specific links that are used?
 Is there a way to make the code less redundant in that regard?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-If I had a few more hours to work on this project, I would first complete the remainder of the additional requirements which would include having the playback pick up speeds on different turns, allowing the computer to pick a different pattern each time the game is played, allowing the user 3 chances before losing, limiting the time the user has to enter their guess, and changing the game button sound into a more complex one.
+If I had a few more hours to work on this project, I would first complete the additional requirements which would include having the playback pick up speeds on different turns, allowing the computer to pick a different pattern each time the game is played, allowing the user 3 chances before losing, limiting the time the user has to enter their guess, and changing the game button sound into a more complex one.
 I would also try to turn this into a piano or guitar game in which the user would be able to select a song or tune of their liking from a predetermined list and then attempt to playback the sequence to win.
 It would be really interesting to see if a multiplayer option could be added.

 ## License